 Patients with a history of cardiac arrhythmias or coronary artery disease (CAD) using inhalation solution should undergo cardiac follow-up due to the contents of metered-dose inhaler propellants.

 Regular eye examinations are necessary when using cromolyn sodium ophthalmic solution.

 For individuals diagnosed with bronchial asthma, symptomatic improvement should have an assessment via pulmonary function tests.

 Symptoms may reoccur when tapering or withdrawing the drug.

 This drug is poorly absorbed and is low in toxicity.
-There has been no serious toxicity reported, and a specific toxic dose has not been established.
-There is not enough research verifying the efficacy or safety of cromolyn sodium use in pediatric patients less than 2-years-old.
+No serious toxicity has been reported, and a specific toxic dose has not been established.
+There is insufficient research verifying the efficacy or safety of using cromolyn sodium in pediatric patients less than 2-years-old.

-Acute life-threatening reactions have been allergic.
+Acute life-threatening reactions have been reported.
 In the event of a hypersensitivity reaction, patients should receive treatment with antihistamines with or without beta-agonists, corticosteroids, and epinephrine.
-In the case of a severe hypersensitivity reaction, oxygen, antihistamines, epinephrine, corticosteroids, as well as ECG monitoring and IV fluids should be administered.
+In the case of a severe hypersensitivity reaction, oxygen, antihistamines, epinephrine, corticosteroids, as well as ECG monitoring, and IV fluids should be administered.
 No specific labs or testing are necessary unless indicated.

 Enhancing Healthcare Team Outcomes